-CHMY 121IN.
-Introduction of General Chemistry.
+CHMY 1211N.
+Introduction to General Chemistry.
 4 Credits.
-(3 Lec, 1 Lab) F.S.Su

-PREREQUISITE: C- or above in M 096 or M 097 or placement in a Math Level 3 (ACT 23 or SAT 540).
+(3 Lec, 1 Lab)F,S,Su PREREQUISITE: C- or above in M 096 or M 097 or placement in a Math Level 3 via MPLEX/ACT/SAT (ACT 23 or SAT 540).
 Introductory general chemistry.
 Measurement systems, atomic structure, chemical periodicity, bonding, chemical reactions, acid-base chemistry, electrochemistry, nuclear chemistry.
+Common Exams.
+Students who have already taken this course and scored an 80% or better in lab are eligible to be lab exempt.
+Contact the department to register 994-4884.